JasonBock/Rocks/docs/notes/212 - Rocks Engine v3.md

 * DONE - Need to do MockModelTests like I have MockInformationTests
 * Tests for the remaining models

 Do I look at generic constraints, and look at types used in the constraints to see if they have any obsolete members?
+Do I need to?
 E.g. ComputeSharp, D2D1TransformMapper<>

 Reminders:
 * Remove Unsafe.As<>().
 Probably no good reason to have it.
 Look for "global::System.Runtime.CompilerServices.Unsafe.As".
 Will cause some churn, but...probably for the best.